artnoi43/superwatcher/superwatcher-demo/internal/domain/usecase/routerengine/README.md

-# demoengine
+# routerengine

-Package `demoengine` defines main implementation of the `superwatcher.ServiceEngine` interface.
+Package `routerengine` defines main implementation of the `superwatcher.ServiceEngine` interface.
 It is what gets injected into the superwatcher engine.